wikimedia/eslint-plugin-no-jquery/docs/no-text.md

 # no-text

 Disallows the .text method and $.text utility.
-Prefer Node#textContent.
+Prefer Node#textContent to $.text.

 ## Rule details